Tsavizard/job-search/README.md

   - Due to use of Kafka for event retention / retrial no extra checks were added.
 Throttling:
   - Used example from https://docs.nestjs.com/security/rate-limiting on both applications.
 Ideally this shouldn't be handled in the application but by firewall / proxy.
+Environment variables:
+  - apps/job-board/envs/.env.development apps/job-search/envs/.env.development
+    - Used in development, when apps are run without container.
+When running the apps in container use docker-compose-dev.yml where env vars needed for network are overridden

+  - envs/ directory contains the env files for development/production for mysql, kafka, zookeeper, elasticsearch containers.
+Again mainly the hosts change from localhost to the container name but it is a good practice to have per NODE_ENV since normally the production one would be kept on server not in git

 ## Examples